Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 3. Select the user you want to assign the task to.

 4. Click the [ASSIGN] button.
-    The username of the new person responsible is displayed as assignee in the *Assignee* column.
+    The username of the new user responsible is displayed as assignee in the *Assignee* column of the selected task(s).

 ## Check the assigned tasks